Three to Tango: Plot

-After an awkward meeting between Amy and Olivia at the party, she and Oscar go to a bar, Amy uncomfortable after meeting Olivia in person for the first time.
-Amy leaves in frustration after she nearly kisses him, prompting a brief argument between her and Oscar in which Oscar states that her relationship with Newman has no future; Amy and Newman have never fought only because Newman doesn't care enough about Amy to fight with her, but Amy counters that Oscar is hardly in a position to criticise her love life when he hasn't been on a date since they met.
+After an awkward meeting between Amy and Olivia at the party, Amy and Oscar go to a bar where, uncomfortable after meeting Olivia in person for the first time, Amy leaves in frustration after she nearly kisses Oscar.
+This prompts a brief argument between Amy and Oscar, in which Oscar states that her relationship with Newman has no future, and that the reason Amy and Newman have never fought is because Newman doesn't care enough about Amy to fight with her.
+Amy counters that Oscar is hardly in a position to criticize her love life when he hasn't been on a date since they met.

 After spending the day alone, Oscar attends the award ceremony for Gay Professional Man of the Year.
-Although he initially continues his charade, while looking out at the people before him, he instead makes a passionate speech about how he admires all the men and women here who were able to tell the truth to their families about who they are, ending the speech by "coming out of the closet" as he admits that he is straight and in love with Amy.
-As he is applauded for having the courage to admit the truth, he runs after Amy, only for her to punch both him and Newman and storming out.
+Although he initially continues his charade, he looks out at the people before him and instead makes a passionate speech about how he admires all the men and women there who were able to tell the truth to their families about who they really were, ending the speech by his own "coming out of the closet," admitting that he is straight and in love with Amy.

+As he is applauded for having the courage to admit the truth, he runs after Amy, only for her to punch both him and Newman and storm out.
 Peter then awkwardly accepts the prize that comes with the award: a date with Kevin.
 However, as Oscar sits in a restaurant where he and Amy ate together on the night they met, Amy comes to see him.
 After confirming that there are no other lies and he genuinely regrets the deception, she says that she loves him too, and they kiss.

 During the credit scene, Olivia convinces Newman to go with Oscar and Peter's design, revealing that she knew about him and Amy and informing him bluntly that Oscar and Peter did the better job.

 Production

-In March 1998 it was announced Matthew Perry and Neve Campbell were in talks with Outlaw Productions and Warner Bros. to headline Three to Tango written by Rodney Patrick Vaccaro, with rewrites by Aileen Brosh.
+In March 1998 it was announced Matthew Perry and Neve Campbell were in talks with Outlaw Productions and Warner Bros.
+Pictures. to headline Three to Tango written by Rodney Patrick Vaccaro, with rewrites by Aileen Brosh.
 The film was slated to be the directorial debut of Damon Santostefano following dropping out of directing Tristar's Idle Hands.
 Three to Tango was co-produced by Warner Bros. and Australia's Village Roadshow Pictures Entertainment.